Catastrophic failures¶

 Public methods that try to push below 4 bits (HQQ 3-bit, HQQ 2-bit, GPTQ at low bit widths) attempt to soften the cliff with per-group scaling, mixed-precision selectivity, and outlier handling.
 These tricks help for a fraction of bits but eventually run out.

-The Track A method doesn't try to do better quantization.
+UltraCompress doesn't try to do better quantization.
 It uses a fundamentally different weight representation that preserves more of the model's structural information at the same bit budget.
-The mechanism is described in the filed patent specification (USPTO 64/049,511) and is available under NDA for serious technical conversations.
+The mechanism is described in the filed USPTO provisional applications and is available under NDA for serious technical conversations.

-The empirical result is that Track A's quality-bpw curve doesn't have a cliff at 4 bits; it's smoother all the way down to 2.798 bpw, at which point it starts degrading more steeply but stays well above the catastrophic-failure threshold.
+The empirical result is that the method's quality-bpw curve doesn't have a cliff at 4 bits; at the public 5-bpw operating point it stays well above the catastrophic-failure threshold across the cohort.

 For chip vendors and OEMs evaluating compression methods, the catastrophic-failure rate matters more than the cohort-median retention number: